aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to XLSX or Online App" h2="Export DOCM to XLSX via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many applications.
+For example, you may need to convert a DOCM file to XLSX format for further processing.
+This is especially true for C++ applications, where the ability to manipulate and convert documents is essential.

+<h2>How Aspose.Total Helps for DOCM to XLSX Conversion</h2>

+Aspose.Total for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to export DOCM to HTML and then convert HTML to XLSX.
+Aspose.Words for C++ is a powerful Word document processing API that enables you to create, read, modify and convert Word documents.
+It supports a wide range of document formats, including DOCM, DOCX, HTML, PDF, RTF, TXT and XLSX.
+Aspose.Cells for C++ is an Excel document processing API that enables you to create, read, modify and convert Excel documents.
+It supports a wide range of document formats, including HTML, PDF, XLSX, XLSM, XLSB, CSV and TXT.

- You can include DOCM to XLSX conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOCM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Total for C++, you can easily include DOCM to XLSX conversion feature within your C++ applications.
+All you need to do is export the DOCM file to HTML using Aspose.Words for C++ and then convert the HTML file to XLSX using Aspose.Cells for C++.
+Both APIs come under the Aspose.Total for C++ package, so you don't need to purchase them separately.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}